“I’ve got some ‘extra’ cash available. Where or how should I invest it?”

 - Add it to your taxable (non-registered) investments

 How do you prioritize these possibilities?
-When I’m working with a client on their planning issues, we typically start by quantifying these questions:
+When I’m working with a client through the financial planning process on their issues, we typically start by quantifying these questions:

 - What is your current and future expected earned income?